-We include local employee representatives in our company's decision-making processes, doing so regularly and extensively.
-Within Germany, 14 of our subsidiaries have employee representation, while 26 of our subsidiaries across eight other European nations have employee representative bodies (Austria, Belgium, France, Ireland, Italy, the Netherlands, Spain, and Switzerland).
-Collective agreements apply to 66% of all employees of Merck KGaA, Darmstadt, Germany.
+We include local employee representatives in our company’s decision-making processes, doing so regularly and extensively.
+Within Germany 13 of our subsidiaries have employee representation, while 26 of our subsidiaries across eight other European nations have employee representative bodies (Austria, Belgium, France, Ireland, Italy, the Netherlands, Spain, and Switzerland).
+In Germany, 60% of all employees are covered by collective agreements (14% of our workforce).
 Local works councils as well as a Group works council represent our employees, discussing topics such as compensation, working hours and organizational realignments.
-The Senior Executives Committee advocates for the interests of our top leaders, while the Euroforum represents our employees at the European level.
+The Senior Executives Committee advocates for the interests of our top leaders in Germany, while the Euroforum represents our employees at the European level.
 Focusing on the economic situation, employment rates and significant changes within our Group, this body covers all EU countries as well as Switzerland and Norway, although not all countries have their own delegate.

 Our commitment: Group-wide Social and Labor Standards Policy

-We are dedicated to upholding the appropriate and fair labor and social standards that are stipulated in our Human Rights Charter, which complements our own Code of Conduct with a set of global human rights principles.
+We are dedicated to upholding the appropriate and fair labor and social standards that are stipulated in our Group-wide Social and Labor Standards Policy.
+It complements the provisions of the Merck Human Rights Charter and our Code of Conduct with respect to labor and social standards.
 These include the fundamental conventions of the International Labour Organization (ILO), which cover freedom of association and collective bargaining, forced labor, child labor, anti-discrimination, equal opportunity, equal pay, working hours, occupational health and safety, and the prevention of abuse and harassment.
-In 2019, in consultation with renowned external human rights experts, we used a benchmark analysis as the basis for drafting and implementing a Group-wide guideline governing adherence to ILO labor standards.
-This new Social and Labor Standards Policy puts into practice the social and labor requirements of our Human Rights Charter and our Code of Conduct, emphasizing fair and respectful interactions.
-In addition, it makes clear that we do not tolerate any form of discrimination, physical or verbal harassment, or intolerance in the workplace.
+The Social and Labor Standards Policy makes it clear that we do not tolerate any form of discrimination, physical or verbal harassment or intolerance in the workplace.
+In this way, it creates the framework for fair and respectful interaction.
 We conduct internal audits to ensure that our local subsidiaries comply with these principles.

 Understanding our employees